muratk5n/thirdwave/en/README.md

 using CSP.
-A number of researchers (and a couple of startup companies) are developing 'solar thermochemical water splitting' which uses a catalyst (like ceria) at very high temperature to split steam into nhydrogen and oxygen.
+A number of researchers (and a couple of startup companies) are developing 'solar thermochemical water splitting' which uses a catalyst (like ceria) at very high temperature to split steam into hydrogen and oxygen.
 CSP can also be integrated with high temperature steam electrolysis (using solid oxide electrolysis cells) to electrolytically split water at higher efficiencies than typical PEM electrolyzers"